 B.com is Bachelor of commerce with knowledge of accounts and finance, after b.com one can pursue its career in courses like Masters of commerce followed by Ph.D. in particular subject or master of business administration, Certified Public accountant, Actuarial scienceActuarial ScienceActuarial Science evaluates the various risks associated with the field of finance.
 The use of mathematics and statistics, which is its prime focus, is used to analyze the uncertainty of future events and their financial implications., Certified accounts course, Banking sector, Chartered financial analyst Or Financial risk manager.

 Graduation is an important step in your career.
-But if you have a little bit idea about what’s going on in the market, then only graduation is not all.
+But if you have a little bit idea about what’s going on in the market, then the only graduation is not all.
 Yes, we’re talking about your B.Com.
-You chose B.Com because you feel that you have inclination toward business and commerce and to be precise, for accounting.
+You chose B.Com because you feel that you have an inclination toward business and commerce and to be precise, for accounting.
 But do you think completing your B.Com will give you an edge in accounting or business?
 You know that right?
-Just completing B.Com even with a great score will not ensure success in accounting career.
+Just completing B.Com even with a great score will not ensure success in the accounting careerAccounting CareerMaking a career in accounting can fetch you multiple growth opportunities in the various disciplines of the accounting profession.
+You can become a finance and accounts manager, statutory auditor, tax manager/expert and certified public accountant (CPA)..
 You need to think farther and you need to be on your edge.

 In this article, we will discuss the nitty-gritty of what you can do after B.Com.
-We will discuss the right time to think about your higher education, the career options you can choose and how you can take the first steps.
+We will discuss the right time to think about your higher education, the career options you can choose, and how you can take the first steps.

 When is the right time to think about Career Scope After B.Com?